cold-storage/glo.sh/2017/1114-apex-xmlnode-tostring.md

 # Apex XMLNode to String

-Salesforce has a method to turn a Dom.Document into a string, but not an XMLNode.
+Salesforce has a method to turn a `Dom.Document` into a `String`, but not an `XMLNode`.

 If your XML is just elements with more elements or elements with text, this will do the job.

 **Sample Output**

-The code below will output this string if you hand it an XMLNode.
+The code below will output this string if you hand it an `XMLNode`.

 ```xml
 <Record>